Kyle Teel

 Kyle Henry Teel (born February 15, 2002) is an American professional baseball catcher for the Chicago White Sox of Major League Baseball (MLB).
 He played college baseball for the Virginia Cavaliers, and was selected by the Boston Red Sox in the first round of the 2023 MLB draft.
 Teel was traded to the White Sox in 2024 and made his MLB debut in 2025.
+He is also a member of team Italy for the 2026 World Baseball Classic.

 Amateur career

 Born in Ridgewood, New Jersey, Teel grew up in Mahwah, New Jersey, and attended Mahwah High School.
 On the baseball team he played shortstop primarily, as well as outfielder, pitcher, and catcher.
 He had a .574 batting average in 61 at bats with eight home runs and 31 RBIs as a junior.
 Teel was named the New Jersey Gatorade Player of the Year during his senior year.
 He also was the starting quarterback of Mahwah's football team.

 Teel was considered a top high school catching prospect in the 2020 MLB draft, but opted out.
 After graduating high school, he played summer collegiate baseball for the Wisconsin Rapids Rafters of the Northwoods League, and posted a .258/.348/.392 slash line in 97 at bats.

 Teel played as a designated hitter (19 games), right fielder (19 games), and catcher (15 games) as a freshman at the University of Virginia, and was named third-team All-Atlantic Coast Conference (ACC) at designated hitter after slashing .335/.416/.526 with 70 hits, nine home runs, and 41 RBIs in 209 at bats.
 He slashed .276/.402/.439 with 12 doubles, six home runs, and 45 RBIs in 221 at bats during his sophomore season, playing primarily catcher.
 After the season, Teel played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was selected to play for the United States collegiate national team.

-Teel entered his junior season as a projected first round pick in the 2023 MLB draft.
+Teel entered his junior season as a projected first-round pick in the 2023 MLB draft.
 On May 22, 2023, Teel was named ACC Player of the Year in baseball.
 In late June, he was named the 2023 recipient of the Buster Posey Award, a national catcher of the year award.
 He was also a consensus selection to the 2023 College Baseball All-America Team.